eidenworks/eidenworks.github.io/README.md

 ```
 rsyslog --> nifi --> kafka --> flink --> cassandra --> patternfly
 ```

+All the content is available in the [main](https://github.com/eidenworks) repository.

 All the configuration files used in the prototype are uploaded to the [configfiles](https://github.com/eidenworks/configfiles) repository.